MicrosoftDocs/power-automate-docs/articles/minit/string-operations.md

 ## TRIM([string])

-removes whitespace at the beginning and at the end of the string
+Removes whitespace at the beginning and at the end of the string.

 **Parameters:**